greg-dubrow/spotify-analysis/Gosta-Berling-analysis.md

 So yes, most of our songs are in the bottom half of the happy scale.
-And there does seem to be a bit of a relationship between tempo, energy and happiness and of course a relationship between tempo and energy
+And there does seem to be a bit of a relationship between tempo, energy and happiness and of course a relationship between tempo and energy.
+Going forward, I’d love to explore our song lyrics via text analysis, especially sentiment analysis to see if the songs Spotify classified as our most sad (low valence) had lyrics that were less positive.

 So if you like slightly melancholy mood-pop that’s in the 130 +/- BPM range, I think you’ll like us.